 First things first, hunt around the house to find stuff you already have that could be used.
 Save ribbons, twine, tags, cards, gift bags and paper throughout the year.
 Okay, I may be a bit lame but I actually have a dedicated box for all of these goodies I want to re-use!

 ♥ Santa Sacks

 You can often find people selling santa sacks at the markets or check out Etsy.
 You can extend this idea to birthdays and make or buy a ‘birthday sack’ to use every year.
 We have a few cute fabric bags we keep for birthdays.

 You will never have to wrap another gift again.
-Just take 3o seconds to put gifts in bag.
-Done.
+Just take 3o seconds to put gifts in a bag.
+Done!

 If you want to get really fancy, check out how to do Furoshiki (the art of Japanese fabric wrapping) or just use a square of fabric or hessian for a really rustic look.